ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/suggest-routing.md

 > Therefore, at present, the **Suggest Routing** function can only be utilized for **dispatch warehouse orders**, specifically those whose lines consist solely of "Dispatch" or "Comp-dispatch" task types. <br> <br>
 > You will get an **error** if you attempt to execute the function on an order with a different task type. <br><br>
 > ![Picture](pictures/error_suggest.png)

+### Policy

+The **Suggest Routing** function follows a specific **[RoutingAlgorithm policy](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.html)** through which it calculates how to suggest locations.

+This policy allows users to define their own routes for collecting warehouse products.
+It achieves this by assuming the **Code** of a location as its primary value.
+Therefore, the policy can have one of two values applied:

+* **Fixed** - Suggested locations follow exactly the string of their addresses or their Priorities defined in the **CustomRouting** policy.
+Availability of the locations is not taken into account, except that it must be greater than zero.

+* **Smart** - Suggested locations follow exactly the string of their addresses or their Priorities defined in the **CustomRouting** policy.
+Locations must have enough availability in order to be suggested.

+* In case **no policy** is defined, the default **Smart** behaviour is applied.

+Upon identifying whether the policy is Fixed or Smart, the **Suggest Routing** function is able to return the appropriate location(s).

 ## Using the function